 The main goals of the legislation were to invigorate the domestic semiconductor industry and make sure we do not cede leadership in innovation to China.

-Since the CHIPS and Science Act passed, Congress has been unsuccessful in funding the science agencies with the significant increases called for by the legislation.
+Since the CHIPS and Science Act passed, Congress has not provided the significant funding increases called for by the legislation.

 China and other nations are serious about making investments in critical technologies, STEM infrastructure, and the future workforce.